scikit-build/scikit-build/docs/installation.rst

 CMake
 ^^^^^

-`Download standard CMake binaries <https://cmake.org/download>`_ for your platform or build from source with a C++ compiler if binaries are not available.
+`Download standard CMake binaries <https://cmake.org/download>`_ for your platform.
+Alternatively, build CMake from source with a C++ compiler if binaries are not available for your operating system.